Home » Articles » Kids » Get creative and grow eggheads at home

 Step 3

 Now let’s get the body ready.
-Grab your cardboard toilet rolls and make the body sizes all different heights by cutting them to size.
-The kids can also create outfits on the body by drawing shirts, shorts or adding a tie etc.
+Grab your cardboard toilet rolls and make the body all different heights by cutting them to size.
+The kids can also create outfits on the body by drawing shirts, shorts, or adding a tie, etc.

 Step 4

-You’ll need some seed raising mix as the best soil, but if you don’t have that, then just use what you can.
+Usee seed-raising mix for the soil mix.
+If you don’t have that, then use what you can, just don’t pack it firmly.
 They will still grow if they’re looked after.
-Fill the heads will soil and balance them on the cardboard body.
-Leave a little space at the top to add some soil over the seeds of choice.
+Fill the heads with soil and balance them on the cardboard body.
+Leave a space at the top to add some soil over the seeds of choice.

 Step 5

 Choosing seeds is up to you, however, we’ve always found that the best seeds are microgreens because they grow fast and look amazing.
 You can use cress, watercress, grass seeds, or any of the huge range of microgreen seeds.
-These are readily available online or instore and like all seed packs, inexpensive.
-Microgreens are packed full of nutrients and can be cut and sprinkled on pizza, salad or even scrambled eggs.
+These are readily available online or in-store and relatively cheap.
+Microgreens are packed full of nutrients and can be cut and sprinkled on pizza, salad, or even scrambled eggs.

 Step 6

 Cover the seeds with a light dusting of soil and lightly spray with a water spray bottle.
-Do this daily and in just a few days your seeds will start emerging.
-We leave ours on the windowsill out of direct light but where they can enjoy filtered light.
+Do this daily, and in just a few days, your seeds will emerge.
+Leave them on the windowsill out of direct light, but where they can enjoy filtered light.
 Don’t let them dry out in the direct sun.

 Eggheads will be a hit with kids up to about 12 years old.
 They’re a great project for a rainy day or if you need to stay inside.
 Let the kids use their imagination and creative energy to grow their own special egghead family.
-Have fun.
+Want more creative ideas and ways for the kids to play inside?
+What about a Garden Craft Journal, or make some Bird Seed Ornaments?

 Share this post